 Premature ejaculation is most likely to be long-lasting in men who have primary PE and have suffered with the problem since becoming sexually active.
 However, with the right psychological help, physical training and medical treatments, even men with this type of premature ejaculation stand a good chance of resolving – or at least improving – their condition.

 In the case of diseases such as diabetes and multiple sclerosis, management of PE may not be easy.
-If the condition is becoming very problematic it’s a good idea to speak to your doctor about what to do – bearing in mind that a combination of treatments might be the best course of action.
+If the condition is becoming very problematic, and you’re worried about premature ejaculation, it’s a good idea to speak to your doctor about what to do – bearing in mind that a combination of treatments might be the best course of action.

 Lastly, remember that for many men, premature ejaculation is a natural part of entering into a new sexual relationship, or engaging in a new kind of sexual activity.
 Some over-excitement and over-stimulation are bound to be part of the process, and PE can occur as a result of that – but the condition is unlikely to be a permanent problem.